 - To promote public understanding of the work schools do in Religious Education.
 Encouraging those who are interested to participate in enriching the provision of Religious Education.

-The aim of Religious Education in Harrow and also Pinner Wood, is to help children and young people to learn about and learn from religious and spiritual insights, beliefs, and practices.
+The aim of Religious Education at Pinner Wood is to help children and young people to learn about and learn from religious and spiritual insights, beliefs, and practices.

 Our Religious Education curriculum at Pinner Wood: –

 - Provokes challenging questions about the ultimate meaning and purpose of life, beliefs about God, the self and the nature of reality, issues of right and wrong and what it means to be human.

 - Develops knowledge, understanding and awareness of Christianity and other major world faiths, including the Baha’i Faith, Buddhism, Hinduism, Islam, Jainism, Judaism, Sikhism and Zoroastrianism as well as ethical non-theistic traditions, such as Humanism.

 - Offers opportunities for personal reflection and spiritual development and contribute to a search for meaning and purpose in life.

 - Enhance awareness and understanding of religions and beliefs, teachings, practices and forms of expression, as well as of the influence of religious and other beliefs on individuals, families, communities, and cultures.

 - Encourage learning from different religions, beliefs, values and traditions while reflecting on, considering, analysing, interpreting, and evaluating issues of truth, faith and ethics and communicating responses.

 - Foster respect for, and sensitivity to, individuals and communities of different faiths and beliefs by promoting discernment and combating prejudice